QP/C++ 8.1.2

 The use case diagram depicted in Figure SRS-USE shows the main users and typical use cases they engage in.

-Figure SRS-USE: Users and main use cases of QP Application and QP Framework.
+Figure SRS-USE: Users and main use cases of QP/C++ Application and QP/C++ Framework.

 Portability & Configurability

-A reusable architecture for embedded systems, like QP, needs to be adaptable to a wide range of application areas and target hardware selections.
+A reusable architecture, like QP/C++ Framework, needs to be adaptable to a wide range of application areas and target hardware selections.
 For that, QP needs to be highly configurable.
 Whenever this requirements specification mentions "configurability", it explicitly specifies which of the following types of configurability is required:

 Compile-Time Configurability